ietf-wg-cellar/matroska-specification/order_guidelines.md

 ## Chapters

 The `Chapters` Element SHOULD be placed before the `Cluster` Element(s).
 The `Chapters` Element can be used during playback even if the user doesn't need to seek.
 It immediately gives the user information of what section is being read and what other sections are available.
-In the case of Ordered Chapters it recommended to evaluate the logical linking even before starting playing anything.
+In the case of Ordered Chapters it RECOMMENDED to evaluate the logical linking even before starting playing anything.
 The `Chapters` Element SHOULD be placed before the first `Tracks` Element and after the first `Info` Element.

 ## Attachments

-The `Attachments` Element is not meant to use by default when playing the file, but may contain the cover art and/or fonts.
-Cover art is useful even before the file is played and fonts may be needed before playback starts for initialization of subtitles that may use them.
+The `Attachments` Element is not meant to use by default when playing the file, but could contain the cover art and/or fonts.
+Cover art is useful even before the file is played and fonts could be needed before playback starts for initialization of subtitles that could use them.
 The `Attachments` Element MAY be placed before the first `Cluster` Element; however if the `Attachments` Element is likely to be edited, then it SHOULD be placed after the last `Cluster` Element.

 ## Tags